dan123222123/cim-ymmor-2026/README.md

 (joint with Mark Embree and Serkan Gugercin, Virginia Tech).

-The talk introduces [**CIMTOOL**](https://github.com/dan123222123/CIMTOOL), a MATLAB package for solving linear / generalized / nonlinear eigenvalue problems by contour integration, with realization via Hankel / ERA, SPLoewner (single-point Loewner), and MPLoewner (multi-point Loewner).
+The talk introduces [**CIMTOOL**](https://github.com/dan123222123/CIMTOOL), a MATLAB package for solving nonlinear eigenvalue problems by contour integration via system realization using Hankel / ERA, SPLoewner (single-point Loewner), and MPLoewner (multi-point Loewner) methods.

 ## Assumptions

-The drivers make two assumptions, and do nothing to discover or work around either:

 1. **CIMTOOL is already on the MATLAB path.** The scripts call `Numerics.ModalTruncation`, `Numerics.sploewner.*`, `Numerics.realize`,